 - The permittivity is represented by ε whereas μ represents the permeability.

-- The SI unit of permittivity is Henry/meter and that of the permeability it is Faraday/meter.
+- The SI unit of permittivity is Faraday/meter and that of the permeability is Henry/meter.

 - The permittivity is because of polarization whereas the permeability is because of magnetization.